 It’s a well-known fact that exercise will impact the way you look, and most of us, when asked why we do the workouts, say to lose weight or tone our bodies.
 But the true reason behind that is much, much bigger.
-Aside the benefits exercise can have on cardiovascular and musculoskeletal systems, there’s also the positive influence it has on our state of mind and mental health.
+Aside the benefits exercise can have on cardiovascular and musculoskeletal systems, there’s also the positive influence it has on our mental health and overall state of mind.
 With that in mind, we present you with the 10 aspects of exercise good for your inner self.

 1. Bye-bye stress